VFPX/FoxBarcode/README.md

 ![](images/form.png)

-To include a barcode on a report, you must insert an Image object and set the property with a call ControlSource BarcodeImage() method and is recommended to set "contents Scale, Retain shape" if the image size differs from the frame.
+To include a barcode on a report, you must insert an Image object and set the property with a call ControlSource **BarcodeImage()** method and is recommended to set "contents Scale, Retain shape" if the image size differs from the frame.

 ![](images/report.png)

-**Important:** Before you run the report and create the object FoxBarcode, you must declare the variable as PRIVATE so that it has scope in the report, as follows:
+**Important:** Before you run the report and create the object **FoxBarcode**, you must declare the variable as **PRIVATE** so that it has scope in the report, as follows:

 <pre>PRIVATE poFbc
 poFbc = CREATEOBJECT("FoxBarcode)